 The recipe for a perfect bubble bath

 Tea Candles – I can NOT have a bath without my little white candles.
-They just add to the ambience and make it extra relaxing and pretty.
+They just add to the ambiance and make it extra relaxing and pretty.

 Crystals – I love healing crystals.
 (I bought one of my favourites, a beautiful Citrine crystal from this Etsy shop.)
 There’s something about them that is so calming.
-Just having them there brings positive energy to my bath and the water (I don’t actually put them in as I don’t like them to come into contact with chemicals (the bubbles)).
+Just having them there brings positive energy to my bath and the water.

 Salts – Adding Epsom or Himalayan salt to your bath will draw out toxins from your body and help to relieve sore muscles, so these are a must.
 Salts are also great for absorbing energy, they will help to remove any negativity around you.